 The Harmonic’s involvement with the Bonn exchange started in the 1980s, thanks to the energy and tenacity of one of its members at the time, Mary Williams.
 Mary’s husband, Harold Williams, was the Lord Mayor’s secretary from 1974 to 1994 and in charge of the city twinning link with Bonn.
 He was also a driving force in Oxford amateur music circles and an accomplished musician, despite his lack of formal training.
 His father worked at the Pressed Steel factory where Harold joined the works’ brass band as a teenager and learned to play nearly all the instruments.
 In the 1970s he founded the national award winning Oxford Concert Brass, now Oxford and Kidlington Concert Brass but known in the 1980s as Hall’s Oxford Concert Brass due to its sponsorship by Hall’s Brewery.
 When the Lord Mayor’s office was approached in 1976 by a male voice choir in Leiden interested in linking with an Oxford choir he and Mary founded one to host them – the City of Oxford choir, which is also still going strong.

 Hall’s Oxford Concert Brass invited the choir to perform with it in two concerts in 1982, due no doubt to its connection via Mary Williams.
 These were a great success and the band then invited the choir to join it in a trip to Bonn for the 1983 Oxfordwoche.
 This met with little interest from choir members however and it fell through.
 Undeterred, when the Bonn Philharmonic Choir decided to make its first ever visit to Oxford for the 1985 Bonn week, Mary eventually prevailed upon the committee and members of the Harmonic to host it.
 And so, after a formidable amount of organisation on her part, 80 members of the Bonn Philharmonic arrived in Oxford in September 1985 to stay with members in their homes and sing Carmina Burana (with orchestration arranged for brass band by Harold Williams) in concert with them and Hall’s Oxford Concert Brass in the Town Hall on Sunday evening.
-The Bonn’s conductor, Thomas Neuhoff, and the band’s conductor, Adrian Leaper, between them led the combined force of 150 performers.
+The Bonn’s conductor, Thomas Neuhoff, and the band’s conductor, Adrian Leaper, between them led the combined force of 150 performers, which also included the Summer Fields School boys’ choir prepared for the occasion by the school’s then Director of Music, David Langdon, now in retirement the assistant conductor and accompanist of the Harmonic.
+The concert was on 15 September and David faced the challenge of getting the choir up to performance standard in only a couple of days at the start of the new school year.
 The Harmonic’s conductor Philip Cave, a noted professional tenor, was one of the soloists, and the programme also included works by Mendelssohn, Brahms and Borodin.

 The Bonn contingent also sang in other events during their stay.
 On Friday evening they featured with Hall’s Brass in the civic reception at the Emperor and Empress ballrooms, where they sang during an interval in the dancing to the Vic Good Band.
 Saturday saw the Broad Street Festival featuring stalls, German food, and entertainment where the Bonn choir performed alongside, amongst others, the City Morris men and Chix majorettes.
 The Harmonic committee deemed the visit a success, especially as a grant from the City Council’s Bonn link committee helped with expenses!